RocketChat/docs-old/administrator-guides/permissions/README.md

 | view-l-room | Permission to view live chat channel.
 | view-livechat-manager | Permission to view other livechat managers.
 | view-livechat-rooms | Permission to view list of live chat channels.
-| view-logs | Accessible from Administration -> View Logs.
-Permission to view logs.
+| view-logs | Permission to view logs.
+Accessible from Administration -> View Logs.
 | view-other-user-channels | Permission to manage channels on the admin screen.
 | view-outside-room | Permission to find new channels and users.
 Users without this permission wont see channels that they are not part of when searching using the spotlight.
 | view-p-room | Permission to view private channels.
 | view-privileged-setting | Permission to view privileged settings.
 | view-room-administration | Enables Administration -> Channels module.
 Enables Permission to view public, private and direct message statistics.
 Does not include the permission to view conversations or archives.
 | view-statistics | Enables Administration -> Info module.
 Enables the permission to view system statistics such as number of users logged in, number of rooms, operating system information.
 | view-user-administration | Enables Administration -> Users module.
 Only includes partial, read-only list view of other user accounts currently logged into the system.
 No user account information is accessible with this permission.
-Add view-full-other-user-info to see complete list of other users via the Administration -> Users module.
+Add view-full-other-user-info to see complete list of other users via the Administration -> Users.